 Skip to Content

 During your undergraduate study, you will have learned many of the skills required to study successfully at postgraduate level.
-However, it is important to realise that postgraduate study requires greater independence, and students need to use their own initiative in completing course work and undertaking research projects.
+However, it is important to realise that postgraduate study requires greater independence, and you'll need to use your own initiative in completing course work and undertaking research projects.

 The following preview is a guide to an example of a postgraduate programme delivered by the Institute of Education.
 It provides an overview of the kind of materials provided, the skills needed, and the time commitment required to study this kind of programme.
 Take the opportunity to view this material and consider how this fits with your expectations of what postgraduate study would involve.
 Even if you are not studying with the Institute of Education, this will provide you with a guide to postgraduate study at Massey.